Skip navigation

 Department: Computer and Information Sciences

 Ossama Alshabrawy is an assistant professor in the Department of Computer and Information Sciences.
-Ossama is interested in AI, Machine Learning/Deep Learning and Data Science, in particular around the domains of healthcare applications.
+Ossama is interested in AI, Machine Learning/Deep Learning, Data Science, Computer Vision in particular around the domains of healthcare applications.

-Ossama's recent work focuses on analysing the social interactions of people with Depression in terms of analysing the speech and physical activities of the patients and extract digital markers from the data.
+Ossama's most recent work focuses on the assessment of digital markers and causal treatment response evaluation from medical images for Head and Neck Cancer.
+Recently, Ossama is focusing analysing the social interactions of people with Depression in terms of analysing the speech and physical activities of the patients and extract digital markers from the data.
 He is also interested in analysing the acceleromter data of people with metabolic diseases especially Type-2 Diabetes and Cardiovascular disease.
-More recently, he is focusing on the assessment of digital markers and treatment response evaluation from MRI images for Bipolar disorder.

 Ossama Alshabrawy

-AI, Machine Learning/Deep Learning, Data Science, Wearable Computing, Digital Health
+AI, Causal Machine Learning/Deep Learning, Data Science, Medical imaging/Radiomics, Computer Vision, Digital Health, Wearable Computing

 • Please visit the Pure Research Information Portal for further information